tw4l/brunnhilde/README.md

   -d, --diskimage : Use disk image instead of dir as input
   --hfs : Use for raw disk images of HFS disks
   -r, --removefiles : Delete 'carved_files' directory when done

+For file paths containing spaces in directory names, enclose the entire path in '' or "" quotes.

 ### Using disk images as input